makerdao/dss-allocator/README.md

     - Their main role is to mint NST (New Stable Token) and hold it (possibly with other tokens) in the AllocationBuffer.
 - Deployment Funnels (*blue above*):
     - Contracts that pull funds from the AllocatorBuffer.
-    - The funds can either be swapped or deployed into AMM pools or specific conduits.
+    - The funds can be swapped and/or deployed into AMM pools or specific conduits.
-    - A typical setting for a funnel includes a base rate limited contract (such as Swapper) and an automation contract on top of it (such as StableSwapper).
+    - A typical setting for a funnel includes a base rate-limited contract (such as Swapper) and an automation contract on top of it (such as StableSwapper).
 - Conduits (*orange above*):
     - Yield investment singletons that support deposits and withdrawals.